shikhu51197/metta-pro/README.md

 ## 🚀 Getting Started

-# ✨Step 1: Clone the Repository
+## ✨Step 1: Clone the Repository
 Clone the project repository to your local machine using the following command:

 # 🧑‍💻git clone <repository-url>

 Replace <repository-url> with the actual URL of the repository.

-# ✨Step 2: Navigate to the Project Directory
+## ✨Step 2: Navigate to the Project Directory
 Move into the project directory:

 # cd <project-directory>
 Replace <project-directory> with the name of the directory created during cloning.

-# ✨Step 3: Install Dependencies
+## ✨Step 3: Install Dependencies
 Run the following command to install the project dependencies:

 # npm install
 This assumes you have Node.js and npm installed on your machine.

-# ✨Step 4: Start the Development Server
+## ✨Step 4: Start the Development Server
 Launch the development server with the following command:

 # npm start
 This will start the application and open it in your default web browser.
 If it doesn't open automatically, you can access it by navigating to http://localhost:3000 in your browser.

+# 🌐 Using the Currency Search--> Enter Currency Code or Name
+Enter Currency Code or Name--> Perform the Search Perform the Search--> Explore Country Information Explore Country Information --> Show More Details
+Show More Details --> Search Again

-# ✨Step 5: Use the Currency Search
+## ✨Step 5: Use the Currency Search
 You will see a search bar where you can enter a currency code (e.g., SEK) or a currency name (e.g., Euro).
 Press the "Search🔍" button or hit Enter to retrieve information about the countries associated with the provided currency.

 Explore the country information displayed in a grid format with details such as country name, capital, region, and population.

-# ✨Step 6: Explore Additional Information
+## ✨Step 6: Explore Additional Information
 Click on the "Show More Details" button to view additional information about the selected country, including official name, currency details, and flag/maps.

-# ✨Step 7: Search Again
+## ✨Step 7: Search Again
 You can perform multiple searches by entering different currency codes or names and repeating the process.

 ---